MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: None

 ### Limitations on protecting computers in workgroups and untrusted domains
-**Issue**: DPM can protect workloads in the same domain as the DPM server, or in child and trusted domains.
+**Issue**: DPM can protect workloads in the same domain as the DPM server or in child and trusted domains.
 You can also protect the following workloads in workgroups and untrusted domains using NTLM or certificate authentication:

 -   SQL Server